In the early to mid 1980s, AT&T produced the "3B" family of

 For many years I did nothing but 3B2 support, and was sufficiently

-immersed in this culture to get 3B2 UNIX on my license plates.
+immersed in this culture to get 3B2 UNIX on my license plates

 My customer list included AT&T itself — I briefly taught advanced

-UNIX/C at Bell Labs in Holmdel, NJ.
+UNIX/C at Bell Labs in Holmdel, NJ, back in the late eighties.

 Though the product line was largely discontinued in 1990 or so,